fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> @Fredrik Christenson maybe you could walk us through your carrier and some stories on those jobs.
+Maybe your current goals and previous failures...

 > How do you do unit testing if the bulk of your business logic is in database stored procedures?

 > I love your content.
 I discovered it while programmig, currently i'm in college and i'm having trouble recognizing what is my worth as a programmer.
 I have little knowledge about many different topics and i feel like the obvious answer is "you are currently worth almost nothing".
 Do you have any advice for people who need to define more their career path like me?